NVIDIA/deepops/docs/k8s-cluster/nvidia-network-operator.md

     gpu01
     gpu02
     ```
-  - Add or modify user(s) across cluster:
+  - Add or modify user(s) across cluster if necessary:
     The ansible scripts assume a consistent user which has access to all nodes in the cluster.
      > Note: If a user with the same username, uid, and password exists on each node, skip this step.
 It is critical for the user to exist with the same uid across all nodes.